artefactual/atom-docs/user-manual/import-export/export-xml.rst

    An :term:`administrator` does have the option of turning on a setting that will generate the XML for archival descriptions in advance on save, so that large files can be served up without needing to be generated on the fly.
-   There is also a command-line task that will allow a system administator to generate cached XML for all existing descriptions.
+   There is also a command-line task that will allow a system administrator to generate cached XML for all existing descriptions.

    Note that pre-generated, cached XML files never contain